raspitv/RasPiCamcorderPiTFT/README.md

 We need to use all four buttons for our script, and it already includes a power off button.

-Button 1: Record video
+**Button 1:** Record video

-Button 2: 'stop' if pressed momentarily, 'close program' if pressed for more than 1.25 seconds and 'shutdown Pi' if pressed for >3 seconds.
+**Button 2:** 'Stop' if pressed momentarily, 'Close program' if pressed for more than 1.25 seconds and 'Shutdown Pi' if pressed for >3 seconds.

-Button 3: Toggle screen on and off to save power
+**Button 3:** Toggle screen on and off to save power

-Button 4; Take a still photograph and show it on the screen for 10s
+**Button 4:** Take a still photograph and show it on the screen for 10s

 ###How To Intall This Software###